 • Security Deposit: ₹1,085.79 Lakhs (approx. ₹10.8 Crores)

 When such vast sums of taxpayer money are spent, the public expects a reprieve from the “dirty city” image.
-Instead, the citizens of Mirzapur are left asking why the 14 MLD STP (Sewage Treatment Plant) at Ramaipatti is not being utilized to its capacity, and why the local infrastructure is failing to connect to it.
+Instead, the citizens of Mirzapur question why the 14 MLD STP (Sewage Treatment Plant) at Ramaipatti is not operating at its full capacity and why local infrastructure fails to connect to it.

 3. The Human Cost: Life in Surekapuram

-In Mohalla Surekapuram, the dysfunctional sewage system is not just an administrative error; it is a health crisis.
-Dwellers and pedestrians face:
+In Mohalla Surekapuram, the dysfunctional sewage system is not merely an administrative error; rather, it constitutes a health crisis.
+Consequently, dwellers and pedestrians face: (Dysfunctional Sewage in Mirzapur)

-• Chronic Waterlogging: Stagnant water attracts disease-carrying vectors.
+• Chronic Waterlogging: Consequently, stagnant water attracts disease-carrying vectors.

-• Infrastructure Decay: Overflowing drains damage the foundations of houses and erode newly laid roads.
+• Infrastructure Decay: Consequently, overflowing drains not only damage the foundations of houses but also significantly erode newly laid roads.

-• Administrative Apathy: The Department claims to “rectify and resolve issues immediately,” yet residents report that even simple drainage blocks remain unattended for months.
+• Administrative Apathy: The Department claims to “rectify and resolve issues immediately, yet, surprisingly, residents report that even simple drainage blocks remain unattended for months.

 One of the most concerning aspects of this case is the casual nature of the official response.
 When asked why the complainant’s name was changed from Yogi M.P.
 Singh to Yogi M.P.
 Pandey in official reports, the Jal Nigam dismissed it as a “typing mistake.”
 While seemingly minor, such errors often mask a deeper lack of diligence in handling sensitive public records and legal grievances.

 The grievance has now been escalated to Shri Arvind Mohan (Joint Secretary) at the Chief Minister’s Secretariat in Lucknow.
-The residents of Mirzapur are not asking for a miracle—they are asking for the Right to Reason.
+Moreover, the residents of Mirzapur are not merely asking for a miracle—they are earnestly seeking the Right to Reason.

 If the work is “complete,” why is the sewage dysfunctional?
 If the money has been paid, why are the streets flooded?
 The government must bridge the gap between “Digital India” reports and the “Drowning Mirzapur” reality.